 CLARK D. CUNNINGHAM

-W. Lee Burge Professor of Law & Ethics
+Professor and W. Lee Burge Chair in Law & Ethics

 Georgia State University College of Law

 P.O.
 Box 4037

 Atlanta, GA 30302-4037